 So many of the popular holiday destinations in South Australia revolve around the water, with our fantastic beaches and the Murray River.
 While they are all perfect to visit during summer, in the cooler months they are not quite so attractive.
-There are some places to visit and things to do that are at their best in the colder months of the year though.
-Here is the list of all the best places to visit in South Australia in winter.
+Here is a list of all the best places to visit in South Australia in winter.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 - Best Places to Visit in South Australia in Winter